EngineAwesome/policies/abuse/index.md

 While our use restrictions are comprehensive, they can’t be exhaustive — it’s possible an offense could defy categorization, present for the first time, or illuminate a moral quandary we hadn’t yet considered.
 That said, we hope the overarching spirit is clear: Engine Awesome is not to be harnessed for harm, whether mental, physical, personal or civic.
 Different points of view — philosophical, religious, and political — are welcome, but ideologies like white nationalism, or hate-fueled movements anchored by oppression, violence, abuse, extermination, or domination of one group over another, will not be accepted here.

+**Sensitive Information Prohibited**

+Engine Awesome is not a secure document vault.
+You may not upload, store, or process documents or media that contain highly sensitive personal information.
+The platform is not designed to handle government-issued identification, financial documents, or similar records.
+Prohibited content includes, but is not limited to:

+- Driver’s licenses
+- Passports
+- Birth certificates
+- Social Security cards or numbers
+- Checks, bank statements, or other financial documents
+- Tax forms or taxpayer identification numbers
+- Credit card or debit card numbers
+- Medical or health-related records
+- Any document containing government ID numbers, account numbers, or similar identifiers

+If your organization requires identity verification or handling of sensitive personal documents, you must use a secure, compliant system designed for that purpose.
+Uploading this type of content through standard Engine Awesome features is not permitted and may result in removal of the content or suspension of your account.

+You are responsible for ensuring that all uploaded content complies with these restrictions and with applicable laws.

 ## How to report abuse

 For cases of suspected malware, spyware, phishing, spamming, and cybersquatting, please alert us at [abuse@engineawesome.com](mailto:abuse@engineawesome.com).